 An independent theatre, art gallery and bustling bar, QUAD has quickly become a cultural icon in Derby since launching in 2008.
-Located in the heart of the essential Cathedral Quarter, at Market Place, QUAD is a two-screen cinema that shows more alternative, underground films alongside more left-field, current blockbusters.
+Located in the heart of the essential Cathedral Quarter, at Market Place, QUAD is a three-screen cinema that shows more alternative, underground films alongside more left-field, current blockbusters.
 Ticket prices are invariably cheaper than at big-name cinema chains, and the food is a cut above thanks to the QUAD café.
 Serving until 9pm, they do a reasonably priced meal and film deal, while you can also take drinks from the licensed café into the cinema with you.
 Make sure to check out their rotating exhibitions and art installations, which are usually worth a trip on their own.

 Video guide to Derby entertainment

 Derby has an impressive theatrical scene and four venues hosting everything from West End musicals, annual pantomimes, stand-up comedy and first-class plays.

 If you're interested in seeing a show during your stay in Derby, you'll want to take a look at our dedicated guide to Derby theatre, where you'll find everything you need to know.